2024

 Released Spring 2018

 Four bottlings were created from the 2016 vintage: Loubejac Vineyard, Yamhill Vineyard, Eyrie Vineyard and Sandi.
-The 2016 vintage will perhaps reach peak development in bottle over the next few years.
+The 2016 vintage is powerfully reductive and all of the the wines continue to improve in the cellar.
+The still show very little evolution and are tight, youthful and coiled.
 Loubejac Vineyard is bright, tense and powdery.
-Drink now through 2027.
+Drink anytime through 2031.
 Yamhill Vineyard is chalky, coiled and pure, yet is quite welcoming.
-Drink now through 2027.
+Drink now through 2031.
 Eyrie Vineyard is quite reductive, with savory flintiness, lovely texture and vibrancy.
 It is beautiful now with a decant, but will continue to improve in the cellar for many years.
 A blend of all three lots framed by more new oak, Sandi is elegant, dense and structured.
-Drink anytime through 2028.
+Drink anytime through 2031.

-Enjoy Loubejac, Yamhill and Sandi anytime.
+Enjoy Loubejac, Yamhill and Sandi anytime with a brief decant, or cellar them for a few more years.
 Deacant or hold Eyrie.
 Be as patient as possible with the 2016’s, I am confident these wines will continue to improve for many years.

 2015